 Funding for this program comes from three sources:

 Voluntary Offsets/Local Technolgies (VOLT) Fund.
-UW-affiliated inviduals and departments, as well as non-UW affiliated inviduals companies, organizations, agencies, etc. can make specific voluntary contributions to the VOLT Fund to offset professional and/or personal travel, as well as other professional and/or personal activities that result in carbon emissions.
+UW-affiliated inviduals and departments, as well as non-UW affiliated inviduals companies, organizations, agencies, etc. can make specific voluntary contributions to the VOLT Fund to balance or 'offset' professional and/or personal travel, as well as other professional and/or personal activities that result in carbon emissions. **Please note, the ASAP program and the VOLT Fund are not part of a formal offset trading program, although formal offsets may be purchased with these funds in the future.
 Suggested contribution amounts for travel offsets range from $5 for a domestic one way flight to $20+ for an international one way flight.
 Below are some examples possible voluntary contributions:

 - a UW employee may decide to make a voluntary contribution to offset travel to a conference, vacation travel, or home energy usage.